-Medicare-Approved Amount -the maximum amount a Provider that accepts Medicare Assignment can be paid by Medicare.
+Medicare-Approved Amount -the maximum amount Medicare pays a Provider that accepts Medicare Assignment.
 It may be less than the actual amount a doctor or supplier bills.

 Medicare Assignment - means that your Provider agrees (or is required by law) to accept the Medicare-Approved Amount as full payment for services covered by Medicare.